duonrun/wire/docs/inject-attribute.md

 The first parameter `$value` of the `Inject` constructor is required and of type mixed.
-The second parameter `$type` is optional and of type `FiveOrbs\Wire\Type` which is a enum.
+The second parameter `$type` is optional and of type `Duon\Wire\Type` which is a enum.
 Both are availabe as public instance properties.
 Every additional argument is avalable via the `meta` property.